TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorcrpreportedusererror.md

 # Error UserErrorCrpReportedUserError

 <!--issueDescription-->
-We have identified that your backup operation failed because the VM is unable to communicate with backup service.
+We have determined that your backup operation failed because the VM is unable to communicate with backup service.

 <!--/issueDescription-->